github-deepak-saini/repository/README.md

 URL: https://github.com/github-deepak-saini/repository.
 <br>

-This is a repository of the work I have been involved with in domains such as Actuarial Science, Data Science, Business Analytics, Machine Learning, and Artificial Intelligence.
+This is a repository of the work I have been involved with in domains such as Actuarial Science, Data Science, Business Analytics, Machine Learning and Artificial Intelligence.
 <br>

 This repository currenntly includes the following projects: